behzodfaiziev/net-kit/README.md

   (_) => print('Book deleted successfully'),
 );
 ```
-## Additional Information
-For more information, please refer to the Dart documentation and Flutter documentation.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.
 ## License